Ilearningengines (AILE) Accused Of Securities Fraud - Hagens Berman

-(MENAFN- GlobeNewsWire - Nasdaq) AILE Investors with Losses Encouraged to Contact Hagens Berman
+(MENAFN- GlobeNewsWire - Nasdaq) AILE Investors with Losses Encouraged to Contact the Firm

 SAN FRANCISCO, Oct.
-28, 2024 (GLOBE NEWSWIRE) -- Artificial intelligence company iLearningEngines, Inc. ( NASDAQ: AILE ) is facing a securities fraud class action lawsuit filed in the U.S. District Court for the District of Maryland.
-The suit alleges the company and its executives inflated revenue through undisclosed related-party transactions.
+31, 2024 (GLOBE NEWSWIRE) -- A scathing report from a renowned activist short seller has cast doubt on the financial health and business model of iLearningEngines (NASDAQ: AILE) and given rise to an investor class action.

 Hagens Berman urges iLearningEngines investors who suffered substantial losses to submit your losses now .